This ultimate media definition will help improve your marketing results.

 - Prospect action.
 Is the media entity conducive to getting your prospect to take the next step towards purchase?
 Can you capture prospect information to continue to communicate with them in a less expensive way?
 Can your internal systems handle these prospects and convert them?
 Can you measure these activities?

-Bottom line: Marketers must use a variety of media entities to attract and convert prospects profitably.
+Bottom line: Marketers must understand the ultimate media definition to select the right variety of media entities to attract and convert prospects profitably.